“Treat yourself as if you were someone inexpressively dear to you.”

 At some point at the end of the workshop, we built teams that supported each other to help create and manifest what we want more of in our lives, with a commitment to make ourselves a priority.
 At the end I played the song by the Black Eyed Peas called “I’ve Got a Feeling.”
 In the middle of the tent, where the gathering was taking place, there was a pole, and in the most spontaneous way, we started to dance around the pole, unbinding our hips and hearts and applauding each other while doing it.
 It was quite a celebration to witness each woman give herself permission to dance and have a good time and become a little more carefree and uninhibited.
 Isn’t it about time we realized that what the world around us needs more of is our joy, our happiness, our beauty, and our self-expression?
 We will never stop being the caretakers and the healers and the lovers and the mothers and going the extra mile for all those we care for, but learning to put healthy boundaries around us to know that the woman that lives inside of us requires our personal care, our own nurturing and our attention as much as we give it out there.
 We will then experience a new sense of aliveness, and we will harness the feminine power that is bestowed within us, our wisdom, our compassion, our ability to create from a place of grace, rather than struggle to find solutions to our challenges.

 Tell us what you do to take care of you?
 What do you do for you, to harness your energy and bring you JOY.

 For more by Agapi Stassinopoulos, click here.

-For more on New Year’s 2013, click here.
+For more on emotional wellness, click here.